-1. The Commission brings this action, charging the Defendants with fraud in connection with a sham transaction that they concocted to smooth the earnings of RenaissanceRe Holdings Ltd. ("RenRe" or the "Company"), a holding company that provides property catastrophe reinsurance through its subsidiaries.
-Stanard is RenRe's former chief executive officer.
-Merritt is RenRe's former senior vice president of finance and controller.
-Cash is the former senior vice president of specialty reinsurance of RenRe's wholly-owned subsidiary, Renaissance Reinsurance Ltd. ("Renaissance").
-Together, they orchestrated a scheme involving a transaction that had no economic substance and no purpose other than to smooth and defer \$26.2 million of RenRe's earnings from 2001 to 2002 and 2003.
-In effect, the transaction enabled RenRe to create a "cookie jar" into which it put excess revenue from one good year, to be drawn upon in a future period to increase income.
+1. The Commission brings this action, charging RenRe with fraud in connection with a sham transaction that the Company concocted to smooth its earnings.
+RenRe - through its then-chief executive officer ("CEO"), and other former senior officers of it or its wholly-owned subsidiary, Renaissance Reinsurance Ltd. ("Renaissance") - orchestrated a transaction that had no economic substance and no purpose other than to smooth and defer \$26.2 million of RenRe's earnings from 2001 to 2002 and 2003.